ilyass-afkir/repair-pilot/README.md

-# 🛠️ REPAIR PILOT
+# 🛠️ REPAIR PILOT (Work in Progress)
-### Repair Pilot is an assistance system that analyzes repair data to make your product better.
+#### Repair Pilot is an assistance system that analyzes repair data to make your product better.
-After preprocessing and feature engineering, the data analysis is perfirmed in 3 destinct steps: desdritpiteb, diagnostic and precitive, going from dgeneral to more in detph resutls.
+Here is how its works:
+1. Preprocess Data
+2. Feature Engineering
+3. Data Analysis: Descriptive, Diagnostics and Predictiev analyses sequentially
+4. Plot and save results

+# ToDo
+- [ ] Separate the 3 data analysis (data_analysis.py) in 3 different scripts
+- [ ] Sep

-# 🎯 Next Steps
+# 🎯 Future Goals
 Repair Pilot can currently only analyze CSV Files containing a specific structure.
 Thats not scalabel and efficient!
 Here is what I imagine on what to do next: